 4. Inadequate Codecs

 Codecs are used to compress and decompress voice data, and the choice of codec can affect call quality.
 Some VoIP services may use codecs that compromise on quality for the sake of compression.
-Traditional mobile calls generally use established codecs optimized for voice communication.
+Traditional mobile calls generally use established codecs optimised for voice communication.

 5. Device Limitations